FJCRPV/Econometrics/README.md

-# Econometrics Project
+# Econometrics

-Please refer to the PDF Report of the project.
+Project developed in light of the course.